bikk-uk/react-css-flex/README.md

 #### Justify Content

-To modify `justify-content`, the typed prop is simply exposed with the default `React.CSSProperties` types.
+To modify `justify-content`, the typed prop is exposed with the default `React.CSSProperties` types.

 ```tsx
 <Flex justifyContent='center'>